Spread the love

 The extreme conditions on Mount Everest mean that the animal and plant life found there has had to adapt to survive.
 For example, many of the birds found on the mountain have developed thick coats of feathers to protect them from the cold temperatures, while the snow leopard has evolved to have a thick coat of fur and long, curved claws to help it move around the rocky terrain.

-See also Exploring the Natural Wonders of Nuts
+See also Exploring the Natural Wonders of the World: A Comprehensive Guide

 The mountain is also home to a variety of insects, including the small black ant, the yellow-striped ground beetle, and the red mite.
 These small creatures are essential to the mountain’s ecosystem, as they help to break down dead organic material and recycle essential nutrients back into the soil.